juanpabloacierno/blog/content/_index.md

 ---
 ---

-I'm **JP Acierno**, a Software Engineer.
+I'm **JP Acierno**, a Software Developer.

-I love all things computer science and maths.
+I love all things science and technology.

 Have a look at some of my working [projects].